5 Common Situations That Are Probably Not Allergies

-The following are common situations that parents often feel are due to allergies, but may be due to other non-serious causes:
+The following are common situations that parents often feel are due to allergies, but may be due to other non-serious causes and are not allergies:

-- “Doctor, my child is having unusual temper tantrums and is waking up many times a night.
-I’m afraid he might have allergies” – Often times parents are quick to blame any unusual or unwanted behavior on allergies.
-While it is true that sensitivity to sugar or artificial additives in foods can contribute to unusual behavior, this isn’t actually an allergy.
+Often times parents are quick to blame any unusual or unwanted behavior on allergies.
+While it is true that sensitivity to sugar or artificial additives in foods can contribute to unusual behavior, this is not allergies.

 “Doctor, my usually healthy child has had a runny nose and cough all winter long.
 Could this be allergies?”